nextcloud/notes-android/FAQ.md

 ### Workarounds

-In most cases, clearing the storage of **both** apps, Nextcloud Android **and** Nextcloud Notes Android will help to get a clean state.
+In some cases, clearing the storage of the Notes Android app and restarting with a clean state will already be enough.
+Since we use the [Single Sign On mechanism](https://github.com/nextcloud/Android-SingleSignOn/) of Nextcloud, it might be necessary to clear the storage of **both** apps, Notes Android **and** Nextcloud Android. (the Nextcloud Android app manages some parts of the authentication and the network stack).

-⚠️ Not yet synchronized changes will be lost by performing this step.
+- ⚠️ Not yet synchronized changes will be lost by performing this step.
-⚠️ Uninstalling an app is **not** the same as clearing the storage, since Android keeps some data left on your device when uninstalling an app.
+- ⚠️ Uninstalling an app is **not** the same as clearing the storage, since Android keeps some data left on your device when uninstalling an app.

 You can achieve this by navigating to